 The LED interface indicates the status of each port and the overall hardware health.

-Small form-factor pluggable (SFP) fiber ports allow the SEL-TMU to communicate with up to four TiDL-enabled relays.
+Small form-factor pluggable (SFP) fiber ports allow the SEL-TMU to communicate with up to four TiDL relays.
+SFP transceivers must be ordered separately.

 The 16 universal contact inputs operate over a range of 24–250 Vdc.